 You must have engineered plans for alterations or repairs to the structural portion of existing buildings with a ground area over 4,000 square feet or over 20 feet in height, or when the occupancy classification requires a fire and life safety review, regardless of the building's size.

 Work in Geologic Hazard areas may require a report by an engineer and/or Geologist.
-The Department of Community Development can help you determine if you property is in a Geological Hazard area.
+The Planning department can help you determine if you property is in a Geological Hazard area.

 For other work, the requirement for engineered plans may be waived when the nature of the work is such that code provisions can be determined from drawings.